 - Ryan Jones, MSc FPSY: (2017).
 Investigating the Relationship between Approval, and Experiences of Physical Violence and Controlling Behaviours in Heterosexual Intimate Relationships.

 - Kelsi Liang, MSc FPSY: (2016).
-Risk profiles of NZ convicted violent offenders with and without a history of partner violence.
+Self reported psychopathology profiles of high risk men with and without a history of physical intimate partner violence.